This website records the history of a family with the surname Woodford(e).

 There may be many families with the same name because woods and fords are common in the English landscape.
 This family takes its name from villages in the Woodford Valley near Salisbury in Wiltshire.
-Some of the men who left that village adopted the surname or were described as 'de Woodford'.
+Some of the men and women who left that village adopted the surname or were described as 'de Woodford'.

 His descendants settled in Buckinghamshire, Northamptonshire and Somerset.
 They also emigrated to America in the 17th century.

 In the 17th century, the final 'e' was added to the Woodford surname by some branches of the family.
 Both spellings are used on this website, depending on the context.